buqhek/power_outages_analysis/README.md

 To start, I decided to investigate the outage durations on a monthly and yearly basis.
 Below is a table containing the total number of minutes in outage duration from each month between 2000-2016, with the total duration of outages summed to in the right-most column:

-Below is a table containing the **total sum of power outage durations (in hours) on a "per month per year" basis**:
+Below is a table containing the **TOTAL duration of power outages on a "per month per year" basis (in hours)**:

 |   Year |     Jan |    Feb |     Mar |    April |   May |     June |    July |     Aug |    Sept |     Oct |    Nov |   Dec |
 |-------:|--------:|--------:|--------:|-------:|-------:|--------:|--------:|--------:|--------:|--------:|-------:|--------:|